Table of Contents

 If you’re a food lover you might have heard the name of chefs.
 There are many types of chefs who work in a restaurant to prepare delicious food items for customers.
 Right from preparing food to advising fellow chefs, these professionals are responsible for performing various duties.

 If you’re someone curious to know about chefs, this article is for you.
-In this article, I’m going to give you a comprehensive guide on the types of chefs in hotels.
+In this article, I’m going to give you a comprehensive guide on the categories and types of chefs in hotels.
 Let’s explore!

 What Is a Chef?